Paternity Leave in The Navy

 The Navy was the first service to implement the new program.
 Initially announced in Navy Administration (NAVADMIN) message 341/08, the Navy's paternity leave policy is that commanding officers will—dependent upon the unit's mission, specific operational circumstances, and service member's billet or job—grant ten days of non-chargeable leave to a married member of the Navy on active duty whose wife gives birth.

 Several aspects of interest in the Navy's Paternity Leave program:

 - Paternity leave can be used in conjunction with ordinary chargeable leave.

 - Paternity leave is not required to be used immediately, but must be taken the first year (365 days) of the birth of the child, though it is possible to have the 12-year limit waived if warranted by exceptional circumstances that prevented the use of paternity leave within the limit.

 In 2015, Secretary of the Navy Mabus tripled the 2009 requirement to 18 weeks of paid maternity leave for the mother for members in the Navy and Marine Corps.
-The FY 2017 Department of Defense wide policy overrides a policy change made by the Navy Secretary.
-The current policy is is 12 weeks of maternity leave and 10 days of paternity for spouses of the mother.
+The FY 2017 Department of Defense-wide policy overrides a policy change made by the Navy Secretary.
+The current policy is 12 weeks of maternity leave and 10 days of paternity for spouses of the mother.

 Dual Service Military Couples

 The Department of Defense is seeking legislative change that would allow a second parent, in the case of dual service military couples, to request two weeks of parental leave.
 Married couples in the military (both spouses are active duty) make up over 80,000 couples.
 Currently, the amount of time in the Navy is 10 days for all parents who are not the primary care provider.

 For complete details, refer to MILPERSMAN 1050-430 - Paternity Leave.